 - Spanish mackerel must be landed with heads and fins intact in both the commercial and recreational fisheries.

 - Annual quota and trip limits – limit on how much commercial fishermen can harvest every season and per fishing trip.
-The annual quota is divided between the South Atlantic and Gulf and allocated between the recreational and commercial fisheries.
+The annual quota is divided between the Atlantic and Gulf of Mexico and allocated between the recreational and commercial fisheries in the Atlantic.

 - In the Atlantic, the fishing season for Spanish mackerel opens March 1 and ends at the end of February, or when the season’s quota is reached.
-In the Gulf, the fishing season for Spanish mackerel opens April 1 and ends March 30, or when the season’s quota is reached.
+In the Gulf of Mexico, the fishing season for Spanish mackerel opens April 1 and ends March 30, or when the season’s quota is reached.

 - Gear restrictions – purse seines and drift gillnets are prohibited.